CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 in this project is `compact`, which removes elements from an array satisfying a specified predicate.
 The `scan` operation can also be used to implement sorting, with `radix sort`, which is also implemented as a part of this project.

+Another potential application of `scan` (and `compact`) is decoding/encoding UTF-8 text (implementation work-in-progress), which is detailed below.

+This project contains a custom templating library `cVec.h` written to provide an easier to use abstraction over CUDA memory management calls.

 ## Features Implemented
 * Scan CPU implementation
 * Compact CPU implementation